 - Purchase the complete Expat Arrivals Calgary Guide (PDF)

 Expats moving to Calgary will be delighted to know that, by being legal permanent residents of Alberta, they have access to free healthcare during their stay in Canada.

 Public healthcare in Calgary

 As an expat relocating to Alberta from outside of Canada, the Alberta Health Care Insurance Plan (AHCIP) coverage will start from the date of their arrival in the province.
 However, it's important to note the following:

 To qualify for AHCIP coverage, a person must be a legal permanent resident of Alberta.
 As an expat, one must possess a valid residence or work visa and be physically present in Alberta for at least 183 days of the year.

-Although coverage technically begins from the first day of an expat’s arrival in Alberta, they will not be officially covered until their documents have been submitted and their application for the AHCIP card has been processed and approved, which can take up to a month.
+Although coverage technically begins from the first day of an expat’s arrival in Alberta, they will not be officially covered until their documents have been submitted and their application for the AHCIP card has been processed and approved.
+This can take up to a month.
 That said, if expats need to pay for any medical expenses during this waiting period, they will be reimbursed as soon as their coverage is approved.
 We recommend having private medical insurance for the first few months in Calgary.

 If expats do not apply for AHCIP coverage within 90 days of their arrival in Canada, the Alberta Health and Wellness department will have to determine the effective coverage dates.
 This could mean that new arrivals might be ineligible for reimbursements.

 How to apply for healthcare in Calgary

 Applying for AHCIP coverage is fairly easy.
 Simply download an application form from the Alberta Health and Wellness department's website, complete, sign, and mail it off with the following supporting documents:

 Proof of Alberta residency (such as a rental agreement or utility bill)